ciaran-finnegan/License-Plate-Recognition-Notifier/README.md

 For more details and technical information, refer to the code and documentation in this GitHub repository.

-*Note: This README is intended for non-technical readers.
-For detailed technical documentation and code, refer to the GitHub repository.*
+*Note: This README is intended to provide a high level overview, for detailed technical documentation refer to the code or create an issue or ask a question in the wiki.*

 **Maintained by: Ciaran Finnegan**
 **Contact: https://github.com/ciaran-finnegan**